Skip to content

 Cryptographic spending bounds, not just policy text

-The SBA is a signed artifact specifying the exact maximum spend in atomic units.
-Merchants verify the signature and the budget math independently.
+The SBA is a signed artifact specifying the exact maximum spend for this payment.
+Merchants verify the signature independently.
 There is no "trust the agent" step.
+And the Trust Gateway enforces the cumulative budget ceiling on top — a compromised or prompt-injected agent cannot cause overspending.

-SBA.budgetScope = "TRIP" (covers the full Paris trip)
+SBA.budgetScope = "TRIP" (delegation spans the full Paris trip)

 SBA.expiresAt = "2026-04-13T23:59:59Z"